-By Brian Kaschel of Brian D. Kaschel Law Office posted in DCF on December 23rd, 2013.
+By Brian Kaschel of Brian D. Kaschel Law Office posted in DCF in CT on December 23rd, 2013.

 When Connecticut DCF comes calling, they always have plenty of Releases of Information and other Authorizations handy.
 As part of most DCF Investigations, they are looking for records from the pediatrician, the school(s) and any service providers like a therapists or counselors.
 They usually want to talk to all these folks too.

 Should parents sign a DCF Releases?

 This is a common question.
 Unfortunately, it is also a loaded question.